thierrygosselin/stackr/README.md

 ## New

 **v.0.2.0**
-Introducing several vcf2... functions:
+Introducing several new functions:
 * vcf2betadiv: to easily convert a VCF file created in STACKS to a betadiv input file.
 * vcf2genind: same as haplo2genind but works with SNP instead of haplotypes.
 * vcf2hierfstat: same as haplo2hierfstat but works with SNP instead of haplotypes.
+* GBS_assignment: conduct a full assignment workflow using gsi_sim (a tool developed by Eric C. Anderson for doing and simulating genetic stock identification).
+The arguments in the \code{GBS_assignment} function were tailored for the reality of GBS data for assignment analysis while maintaining a reproducible workflow.
+The input data is a VCF file produced by STACKS.
+Individuals, populations and markers can be filtered and/or selected in several ways using blacklist, whitelist and other arguments.
+Map-independent imputation of missing genotype using Random Forest or the most frequent category is also available.
-* vcf2gsi_sim: conduct a full assignment workflow from STACKS VCF file, assignment in GSI_SIM and compiling results back in R. Several function arguments make it easy to conduct Training-Holdout-Leave-one-out (THL) or Leave-One-Out (LOO).
-Select markers randomly or based on ranked Fst.
-Global Fst are average by populations and  computed using Weir and Cockerham 1984 equations.
-Results are identical to hierfstat wc function.
+Markers can be randomly selected for a classic LOO (Leave-One-Out) assignment or chosen based on ranked Fst for a THL (Traing, Holdout, Leave-one-out) assignment analysis.
+Global Fst are average by populations and computed using Weir and Cockerham 1984 equations (results are identical to hierfstat wc function).

 **v.0.1.5**
 Introducing *haplo2gsi_sim* function.